akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 console.timeEnd('filter array');
 ```

 Perform the interaction you're measuring (for example, typing into the input).
 You will then see logs like `filter array: 0.15ms` in your console.
-If the overall logged time adds up to a significant amount (say, `5ms` or more), it might make sense to memoize that calculation.
-As an experiment, you can then wrap the calculation in `useMemo` to verify whether the total logged time has significantly decreased:
+If the overall logged time adds up to a significant amount (say, `1ms` or more), it might make sense to memoize that calculation.
+As an experiment, you can then wrap the calculation in `useMemo` to verify whether the total logged time has decreased for that interaction or not:

 ```js
 console.time('filter array');